The NC Budget and Tax Center estimates that 34% of households receiving SNAP benefits in NC have at least one family member with a disability.

-Please refer to the resources below to locate places to find food and how getting help could affect your SSI benefits.
-Please know you’re not alone.
+Please refer to the resources below to locate places to find food should you need assistance.

 *If you are in a position to help, please consider donating to the groups listed below.